top of page

 On February 13, 1968, Plaza was elected Secretary‑General of the Organization of American States (OAS).
 During his tenure, he reorganized the Secretariat to enhance its efficiency and provided the OAS with the dynamic and decisive leadership it had long lacked.

-In honoring the values and convictions exemplified by Galo Plaza, in 2006, as a professional historian, I undertook and led a historic research initiative devoted to researching, documenting, and promoting the contributions of outstanding Latin Americans to the history of New York City.
-This endeavor included the initiative to rescue and restore the name of Galo Plaza in his birthplace, a mission I conceived and directed from its inception.
+In honoring the values and convictions exemplified by Galo Plaza, in 2006, historian Ximena Hidalgo Ayala undertook and led a historic research initiative devoted to researching, documenting, and promoting the contributions of outstanding Latin Americans to the history of New York City.
+This endeavor included the effort to recover and restore the name of Galo Plaza at his birthplace, a mission I conceived and directed from its inception.